 2.1.2.1.4 Site

-Elucidation: a is a site means: a is a three-dimensional immaterial entity that is (partially or wholly) bounded by a material entity or a three-dimensional immaterial part thereof.
-[034-001]
+a(site)[Elucidation: a is a site means: a is a three-dimensional immaterial entity that is (partially or wholly) bounded by a material entity or a three-dimensional immaterial part thereof.
+[034-001]]

-Examples: a hole in the interior of a portion of cheese, a rabbit hole, the interior of your bedroom, the Grand Canyon, the Piazza San Marco, an air traffic control region defined in the airspace above an airport, the interior of a kangaroo pouch, your left nostril (a fiat part – the opening – of your left nasal cavity), the lumen of your gut, the hold of a ship, the cockpit of an aircraft, the interior of the trunk of your car, the interior of your refrigerator, the interior of your office, Manhattan Canyon)
+as(site)[Examples: a hole in the interior of a portion of cheese\, a rabbit hole\, the interior of your bedroom\, the Grand Canyon\, the Piazza San Marco\, an air traffic control region defined in the airspace above an airport\, the interior of a kangaroo pouch\, your left nostril (a fiat part – the opening – of your left nasal cavity) \, the lumen of your gut\, the hold of a ship\, the cockpit of an aircraft\, the interior of the trunk of your car\, the interior of your refrigerator\, the interior of your office\, Manhattan Canyon) ]

 The above elucidation will be replaced by a definition when dimension and bounded by have been defined within the BFO framework.